Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Make creatures be able to be "injected" with serenes to harmonize them as a non-violent way of defeating enemies.
 The infection starts with "drawbridge unauthorized access" while you are in a Vision.
 The reason the player can't attack the intruder is because spells only work against those who believe in them.
+Serene components should force the whole axiom to be serene.
+Using a serene soul directly should imply some form of risk reward.

 **Estate upgrades**